Ankit-Anshu/Atliq-Mart-Supply-Chain-Analysis/README.md

     5) Validating all data
     5) Creating Dashboard using appropriate Visualization

- ## Created following KPI's using DAX
+ ## Created following measure using DAX
  1) OT % - On Time Delivery %
  2) IF % - In Full Delivery %
  3) OTIF % - On Time In Full %